 Having a newborn can be very exciting (albeit exhausting) time in your life, but it can also be scary to think about the potential dangers for your new baby.
 Especially if you are a first-time mom, you may have a lot of questions about the “right” way to do things, such as putting your baby down to sleep.
-Though it is not often talked about, Sudden Infant Death Syndrome (SIDS) is a real risk and it is good as a new parent to know how to best avoid it.
-There are many things you can do to reduce your infant’s risk of SIDS.
+Although there is no 100% way to prevent Sudden Infant Death Syndrome, there is a lot you can do lower your baby’s risk.

 What is SIDS?

 SIDS, or Sudden Infant Death Syndrome, is the sudden, unexplained death of an infant under 1 year of age.
 It is also known as “cot/crib death.”
 The infants affected are typically otherwise healthy, and SIDS is nearly always associated with sleep.
 The Centers for Disease Control and Prevention (CDC) places SIDS in a larger category called sudden unexpected infant deaths (SUID), which also includes accidental suffocation and other unexplained deaths.
 It may be difficult for a death to be classified as one of these three options, and so is often just referred to as SUID.